juliajerke/advanced-statistics-with-python/README.md

 |_red_wine_quality_ | [kaggle.com](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009) | This data set contains physicochemical information of 1599 red wines as well as a quality assessment. | Session 10 |
 | _breast_cancer_wisconsin_ <br> <br>  _breast_cancer_wisconsin_experts_ <br> <br> _breast_cancer_wisconsin_newdata_| [kaggle.com](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) | The data set contains clinical measurements from breast cancer patients.
 The three data sets used in the exercise are slices from the original data set that I created for this exercise. | Exercise 7a |

 \* The dataset is not available here in the repository because access is protected by GESIS.
 Downloading datasets from GESIS generally requires registration.
 However, registration is uncomplicated, free of charge and open to all.
-To run run the respective scripts, you have to download the data set from GESIS and store itas _voting.csv_.
+To run run the respective scripts, you have to download the data set from GESIS and store it as _voting.csv_.